yigitcankzl/brain-tumor-detection/README.md

    - Accepts a user-provided image path, preprocesses the image, and predicts the tumor type using the trained model.

 5. **`main.py`**:
-    -Main script to orchestrate the project.
+   - Main script to orchestrate the project.
 This script can be used to train, evaluate, or predict tumor types based on the user's choice.

-7. **`requirements.txt`**:
+6. **`requirements.txt`**:
    - Lists all the required Python packages to run the project.

 ## Installation